datkumar/datkumar.github.io/src/content/projects/09-pdf-shrinker.md

 ## Instructions:

 - It's is a bash script designed to work on **Linux-based** operating systems (Ubuntu, Fedora, Debian, PopOS etc)
 - Clone the repo.
-Place the `.sh` script file inside the folder containing all your PDF documents within it or any of it's subfolders
+Place the `.sh` script file inside the folder containing all your PDF documents within it or any of it's sub-folders
 - Run below commands to give permission and execute the script.
 The script takes a few minutes to finish so don't panic if it feels stuck

   ```bash